Nate Lowe Player Props: Rangers vs. Orioles

 - The Orioles had the 17th-ranked team ERA across all league pitching staffs (3.97).

-- Orioles pitchers combined to surrender 171 total home runs at a clip of 1.1 per game (14th in the league).
+- Orioles pitchers combined to surrender 171 total home runs last year (1.1 per game).
+That ranked 14th in baseball.

-- Bradish gets the call to start for the Orioles, his first this season.
+- Gibson (1-0) makes the start for the Orioles, his second of the season.

-- The 26-year-old right-hander started and threw five innings when he last appeared on Sunday, Oct.
-2 against the New York Yankees.
+- The righty last appeared in relief on Tuesday, when he tossed 2/3 innings against the Texas Rangers while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.